 For example, turn a Styrofoam ball, tomato cage, sheet, and string lights into a light-up front porch ghost.
 Self-adhesive magnetic strips and a bag of creepy crawlies transform into magnetic spiders.
 Or use craft foam and a free template to make your own bat colony.

 24. Drape Cheesecloth Everywhere

 Cheesecloth is a crucial material for any DIY Halloween toolkit.
 Its loose, gauzy weave is reminiscent of cobwebs and ancient, forgotten places.
-You can drape it anywhere — over a mantel, lampshades, a dresser, a chair, or a window — to give your home an instant haunted house feel.
+You can drape it anywhere to give your home an instant haunted house feel.
 It’s also the ideal material for making ghost decorations.
-A few ideas for cheesecloth ghosts include:

 25. Use Trash Bags

 Buying them in bulk at a big-box store or warehouse club saves a ton of money per bag.
 Plus, you never have to worry about having too many trash bags.
 You can always use them in your home or car.